wingkwong/leetcode-the-hard-way/solutions/1800-1899/1822-sign-of-the-product-of-an-array-easy.md

 ## Approach 1: Check the sign

-We don't need to calculate the final product.
-Instead, we check the sign only.
-We can exit early if we meet $0$.
+The first thought probably is just to simulate it by calculating the product of nums and check the sign like what problem statement says.
+However, We don't need to do that since we are not interested in the value but the sign.
+Therefore, we can just check the sign only.
+If we meet a zero, we can exit early since the final sign must be 0 anyway.

 <Tabs>
 <TabItem value="cpp" label="C++">